 Filesystems and such on a SSDThere are lots of SSD tips and tricks on the net.
 Most of these are not needed these days as the Linux schedulers are just fine with SSD's and other settings are done with laptop-mode-tools or are standard in openSUSE 12.2.
 But for the curious: I use btrfs and I have the following options after "default," in my fstab "noatime,compress=lzo,ssd,discard".

 Also, I would put /tmp on a tmpfs.
-This is not (yet) standard in openSUSE 12.2 and most other distro's.
+Probably not needed on a 2014 distribution but not (yet) standard in older distro's.
 Do this by modifying /etc/fstab and adding the following line:

 - tmpfs /tmp tmpfs defaults 0 0